CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/pick-and-pack.md

     </div>
     </details>

-**After scanning item, auto return to: Storage Info, Quantity and Document Details** - This option allows you to change the window to which the application will go after setting and confirming the quantity for an Item.
+**After scanning item, auto return to: Storage Info, Quantity and Document Details** - This option allows you to change the window to which the application will return to after setting and confirming the quantity for an Item.

     <details>
     <summary>Click here to expand</summary>